Verifying the Consistency of Remote Untrusted Services with Conflict-Free Operations: Definitions

-\para{Operations and histories} The clients interact with $F$ through \emph{operations} provided by $F$.
+The clients interact with a functionality $\Lambda$ through \emph{operations} provided by $\Lambda$.
 As operations take time, they are represented by two events occurring at the client, an \emph{invocation} and a \emph{response}.
-A \emph{history} of an execution~$\sigma$ consists of the sequence of invocations and responses of $F$ occurring in $\sigma$.
+A \emph{history} of an execution~$\sigma$ consists of the sequence of invocations and responses of $\Lambda$ occurring in $\sigma$.
 An operation is \emph{complete} in a history if it has a matching response.

 An operation~$o$ \emph{precedes} another operation~$o'$ in a sequence of events $\sigma$, denoted $o <_\sigma o'$, whenever $o$ completes before $o'$ is invoked in $\sigma$.
 A sequence of events $\pi$ \emph{preserves the real-time order} of a history~$\sigma$ if for every two operations $o$ and $o'$ in $\pi$, if $o <_\sigma o'$ then $o<_\pi o'$.
 Two operations are \emph{concurrent} if neither one of them precedes the other.
 A sequence of events is \emph{sequential} if it does not contain concurrent operations.
 For a sequence of events~$\sigma$, the subsequence of $\sigma$ consisting only of events occurring at client~$C_i$ is denoted by $\sigma|_{C_i}$ (we use the symbol $|$ as a projection operator).
 For some operation $\textit{o}$, the prefix of $\sigma$ that ends with the last event of $o$ is denoted by $\sigma|^{o}$.